 Employee benefits decreased in 2016 which correlated directly to a lower level of medical expense.
 As the Bank is partially self-insured, lower claims during 2016 decreased the expense.
+The cost of the 401-K retirement plan increased each year as the profit share component increased along with the number of employees participating.
 Employee group insurance was down \$266.9 thousand for 2016.
 Overall, employee benefits were down \$232 thousand or 6.5% from 2015.